- What is a heuristic algorithm, and how can a heuristic be compared against an algorithm as well as what is a meta-heuristic?

 Optimization is a word with several meanings.
 In operations research, it means to meet an objective function, usually within some constraints.
 To the laymen, optimization has often been used to indicate to “improve.”
 To many people, it is considered normal that optimization is always possible, or that finding an optimal solution is always possible.
 However, that is not the case.
 Some problems, of course, are not worth optimizing, and some issues are so complex that they don’t bear optimization easily.
 This leads to an interesting quote.

 In this book we refer to evolutionary algorithms and metaheuristics as improvement methods.
 In standard business software finding the optimum of a nonlinear or hard to solve problem is often approached by using evolutionary algorithms /iterated search which – after a pre-set maximum calculating time – in a wide variety of cases encountered in business optimization return an acceptable solution in a vicinity of a local optimum (hopefully) close to the global optimum. – Real Optimization in SAP APO

 This describes methods that, while they do not result in an optimal result, can get reasonably close to the global optimum.

 However, in practice and many important foundational research papers heuristics are combined with optimization.
 I think you provided an excellent explanation of meta-heuristics.
 It enables a person who reads METRIC (an acronym for Sherbrooke’s foundational Multi-Echelon Technique for Recoverable Item Control), to understand it much better.

 I wanted to thank Wayne Fu for his contribution.

 Wayne Fu is a Senior Product Management in Servigistics.
-With operation management background, Wayne has worked in service part planning domain for more than a decade.
+With an operation management background, Wayne has worked in the service part planning domain for more than a decade.
 In Servigistics, he led the research and development of various areas like install-base (provisioning) forecasting, inventory optimization, and distribution planning.
 Currently, he is focusing on the effectiveness of forecast techniques in Last Time Buy.